juliajamileg/huskyci-site/docs/api/env-vars.md

 title: Environment Variables
 ---

-This section describes each environment variable that is used by huskyCI API.
+This section describes each environment variable that is used by HuskyCI API.
 Use your own organization configuration in each of them.

 ## Required